maldun/UltraMekCore/README.md

 along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301, USA.

-(TL;DR: This work is under GPL v2 as it should remain free but compatible with MegaMek)
+(TL;DR: This work is under GPL v2 as it should remain free but compatible with MekHQ)

 Disclaimer: Used snippets of code by © Copyright 2014-2022, Juan Linietsky, Ariel Manzur and the Godot community (CC-BY 3.0)